 When Zorg is leaving the Mangalores behind with the one crate of weapons, setting them up to kill themselves with the self-destruct buttons he failed to tell them about, he talks to his Right Arm about how he doesn't like warriors like the Mangalores because they fight for hopeless causes.
 Right Arm says they fight for "Honor."
 Zorg's response is "Honor's killed millions of people, hasn't saved a single one."
 Later, on Fhloston Paradise, the Mangalores set off the bomb that kills Zorg after saying, "For the honor."

-Director Luc Besson has stated in several sources (among them his own production diary), that the Fifth Element is "a representation of life, love, and art," and that "The Fifth Element is a symbol of life."
-(Tele Rapide', February 28-March 6, 1998).
+Luc Besson has stated in several sources (among them his own production diary), that the Fifth Element is "a representation of life, love, and art", and that "The Fifth Element is a symbol of life".
+(Tele Rapide, February 28-March 6, 1998).

 The movie begins in Egypt in 1914.
-When the Mondoshawans arrive at the temple, one of them tells the priest that in 300 years when evil returns, so will they.
+When the Mondoshawans arrive at the temple, one of them tells the priest that in three hundred years, when evil returns, so will they.
 The next scene shows the future and "300 Years Later" is displayed on the screen.
 But when Korben wakes up suddenly, after the Dark Planet destroys the military spaceship, there is a clear yellow ticket above his bed with the date and time of 2:00 a.m., March 18, 2263.
-That is 349 years from 1914.
+That is three hundred forty-nine years from 1914.
 Not coinciding with the "300 Years Later" displayed on the screen for the existing future year.

 In the final scene, a scientist says "one minute" referring to the length of time before "Mr. Shadow" enters Earth's atmosphere.
-It actually takes 1:49 from that moment until the 5th Element engages and stops him.
+It actually takes 1:49 from that moment until the Fifth Element engages, and stops him.